Jianchu/generic-type-inference-solver/README.md

 alias dljc='/the/path/to/do-like-javac/bin/dljc'
 ```

-And make sure checking out the `checker` branch.
+And make sure checking out the `checker` branch of `do-like-javac`.

 ```
 git checkout checker